besp9510/pi_i2c/README.md

 ![gpio](images/i2c.png)

-pi_i2c.c is provided three ways for flexibility:
+pi_i2c.c is provided four ways for flexibility:
 1. C source and header files that can be compiled along with your program
 2. C shared library
 3. Python package
     * Interface with pi_i2c.c using Python 3!
+4. A Bash executable
+    * Interface with pi_i2c.c using the CLI!

 A test script is included in this repository to checkout the library working on your Pi.
 You can also checkout this [LIS3MDL example](https://github.com/besp9510/pi_lis3mdl_example) I wrote to test out the library on a specific device.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These steps will configure, make, install, and provide instructions on uninstall for the C shared library, python package, and Bash executable.

 ### Installing